 To encourage Singapore companies to keep and accelerate their hiring of local employees, the Singapore government introduced multiple job schemes in 2020.
 This includes the Job Support Scheme (JSS), SGUnited Traineeships Programme and the SGUnited Mid-Career Pathways Programme.

-Initially introduced on 17 August 2020 to promote local hires, Deputy Prime Minister and Finance Minister Heng Swee Keat extended the Jobs Growth Incentive (JGI) during Budget 2021 to end-September 2021.
+First introduced on 17 August 2020 to promote local hires, Deputy Prime Minister and Finance Minister Heng Swee Keat extended the Jobs Growth Incentive (JGI) during Budget 2021 to end-September 2021.
+The JGI was then extended for a third phase from October 2021 to March 2022.

 What Is The Jobs Growth Incentive (JGI)?

-The Jobs Growth Incentive (JGI) is a salary support scheme that provides employers with 25% or 50% salary support, depending on the age, for new local employees hired between September 2020 to February 2021.
-This salary support for the new local hires will last up to 12 months for workers below 40 and up to 18 months for workers over 40, persons with disabilities and ex-offenders.
+The Jobs Growth Incentive (JGI) is a salary support scheme that provides employers with 15% to 50% salary support for new employees hired between September 2020 to March 2021.
+The amount of salary support given depends on when you hired the employee and their age.
+In the third phase of the JGI, salary support for new local hires will last up to 6 months for workers below 40 (down from 12 months) and up to 18 months for workers over 40, persons with disabilities (PwDs) and ex-offenders (down from 18 months).
+There is also a cap of $5,000 salary for non-mature hires and $6,000 for new employees who are mature, PwDs and ex-offenders.

 The idea is to encourage companies that were already thinking of hiring or considering expansion to bring forward their hiring initiative since this would entitle them to salary support via the JGI.
 Both Singapore Citizens and Singapore Permanent Residents (PRs) are eligible for salary support under the JGI.

 How Much Is The Salary Support For The Jobs Growth Incentive (JGI)?

 The salary support for the Jobs Growth Incentive (JGI) is:

 - 50% salary support for local workers aged 40 and above (on the first $6,000 of their salary) for up to 12 months,

 - 15% for local workers who are below the age of 40 (on the first $5,000 of their salary) for up to 6 months